If You're Shopping For Health Insurance, Make Sure You're Paid Up On Old Plan

 The 2018 annual open-enrollment period for coverage on the health insurance marketplaces starts Wednesday.
 But if you don't take care of lingering issues from your past coverage, they may come back to haunt you.

-Unpaid Premiums
+Unpaid premiums

 A new rule will allow some insurers to require you to pay any back premiums you owe for the 12 months prior to the effective date of your new coverage.